tameemahmad/repository-maker/Readme.md

-# Laravel Repository Pattern Implementation
+# Implementation of repository patteren and service layer using commands

 A simple Laravel 5 and laravel 6 library that allows you to implement Repository Pattern with a single command